Flying alone doesn't need to be scary – we'll make your young explorer's travel experience a positive and secure one.

 Some countries have specific requirements for any children under 18 years who wish to travel into, out of or within their country.
 You must contact the country’s embassy website or national authorities for more information before you make your booking, and commence travel as these requirements can vary depending on the country, and can change regularly.

 Where they can fly

 You can book your child as an unaccompanied minor on most of our flights.

-We don’t offer our Unaccompanied Minor Service to or from Argentina, Bosnia, Bulgaria, the Caribbean (Guadeloupe, Martinique and St. Croix), Canada, French Guiana , Israel, Jordan, Kosovo, Morocco, Serbia, Singapore, Thailand, Turkey, United Arab Emirates and the U.S.
+We don’t offer our Unaccompanied Minor Service to or from Argentina, Brazil, Bosnia, Bulgaria, the Caribbean (Guadeloupe, Martinique and St. Croix), Canada, French Guiana , Israel, Jordan, Kosovo, Morocco, Serbia, Singapore, Thailand, Turkey, United Arab Emirates and the U.S.

 - If it looks like there's the possibility of their flight landing at another airport due to bad weather, or other extraordinary circumstances, we will not allow unaccompanied minors to travel on the flight.

 - We do not allow unaccompanied minors to travel on connecting flights.

 - Children flying alone cannot travel with pets (either in the cabin or the cargo hold).

 - If the child has a medical condition that may require medication during the flight, they must have the ability to administer this themselves.
 Our cabin crew cannot administer medication or store the medication in a cool place.
 Find out more about travelling with a medical condition

 You need to call our Contact Centre to make a booking for an unaccompanied minor, at least 48 hours before departure.